 Q: You ended up building right on top of a Metro stop.
 Were the contracting and permitting pieces difficult?

 A: We wanted to center TTMP around and promote equitable transit-oriented development, but changes in local office meant new contacts and connections had to be built.
 Even choosing to focus on restaurants with the incubator instead of retail, meant we had to complete a change-of-use form.
 We had to renegotiate the leases and licenses with the developer and Metro.
 The developer wanted Thai CDC to complete construction of the plans before even considering a lease agreement.
 It took three years and three sets of attorneys to come to an agreement in 2016.
 After all of that, we were only able to secure a five-year lease, with another option of five years.

-Q: It’s now open.
+Q: It’s now almost open.
 What did you wish you had known before you started?

 A: It was great to have public funding, but I wish I had secured more private funding.
 I wish I had tried to get more investors earlier on instead of relying on public funds.
 We were excited to build on the Metro-owned public land, but the construction process itself had higher costs for labor, along with many unforeseen steps and costs that wouldn’t have been issues on private non-Metro owned land.

 Q: What does this project mean to the community?